 Many of these security measures will also make a great aesthetic addition to your garden.

 In this article, I’ll be talking you through some of the ways you can structure your garden for optimum security including planting, fencing and security lighting.

-And of course, thorny and spiny plants positioned around the base of fences or underneath windows are also excellent deterrents while still looking fantastic in both the front and back garden.
+Thorny and spiny plants positioned around the base of fences or underneath windows are excellent deterrents, while still looking fantastic in both the front and back garden.